jaywick/kalq/README.md

 ![](preview.jpg)

 ## Project Home
-Kalq is a **[Jay Wick Labs](http://labs.jay-wick.com/labs)** and the project home can be found at <http://labs.jay-wick.com/projects/kalq>.
-Forward any requests or bugs to <http://feedback.jay-wick.com/kalq/meta/about>
+Kalq is a part of **[Jay Wick Labs](http://jaywick.xyz/portfolio/)** and the project home can be found at <http://jaywick.xyz/portfolio/kalq>.
+Add issues and requests here on Github!

 ## Usage